 A guarantee to ensure you will never owe more than the value of your home.

 If you wish to move home you may be able to transfer your equity release plan to a new property if the new property is acceptable to the provider.
-If you transfer your lifetime mortgage to a new property, the lender may reduce your Cash Facility and you may need to repay some of the Amount Owed.
+If you transfer your lifetime mortgage to a new property, the provider may reduce your cash facility and you may need to repay some of the amount owed.

 A fee paid to a lender to cover the inspection of your property by an independent chartered surveyor.